-Housing Authority of the County of Stanislaus is a public housing agency in Modesto, California that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 20th, 2019, Housing Authority of the County of Stanislaus has 2 waiting lists that are open now or opening soon.
+Housing Authority of the County of Stanislaus is a Public Housing Agency in Modesto, California that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 23rd, 2019, Housing Authority of the County of Stanislaus has 2 waiting lists that are open now or opening soon.

 The Alpine, Amador, Calaveras, Inyo, Mariposa, Mono, and Tuolumne County, California Limited Housing Choice Voucher Waiting List is open indefinitely.
 The Public Housing Waiting List is open indefinitely.